Fangchengbao Ti7

-The Fangchengbao Ti7 (方程豹 钛7 (Formula leopard Titanium 7)) is a plug-in hybrid mid-size SUV manufactured by BYD Auto under the Fangchengbao brand.
+The Fangchengbao Ti7 (方程豹 钛7 (Formula leopard Titanium 7)) is a range-extended, and additionally from 2026, a battery electric mid-size SUV manufactured by BYD Auto under the Fangchengbao brand.
 It is the second vehicle under the "Ti" / "Tai/钛" series of the Fangchengbao brand.

 Overview

 The Ti7 is a large, plug-in hybrid SUV with styling cues taken from other Fangchengbao models.
 The name was revealed in June 2025.

 Production of the Ti7 started on August 11, 2025.
 The first Ti7 to roll off the assembly line was painted in a silver-blue color and was included with a roof-mounted LiDAR sensor.

 The Ti7 will launch in September 2025 with deliveries set to start the same month.

+A global launch of the Ti7 has not yet confirmed, but is possible as the Ti7 made its global debut at the 2025 Bangkok Motor Show in Thailand as the BYD Ti7.

+In February 2026, a battery electric version was revealed via a Ministry of Industry and Information Technology filing.

 Design

 Similar to previous Fangchengbao vehicles, the Ti7 uses a high bonnet line, a boxy form factor, angular body sculptures, large bumpers, rectangular headlights, and a swing-out tailgate with a storage box.
-Carscoops has stated that the design of the Ti7's side bears resemblance to the L663 Land Rover Defender.